Kullback-Leibler-Quadratic Optimal Control: Introduction

+Most of the contributions were surveyed in \Cref{s:MainResults}.
+The main contribution of this paper is the discovery of hidden convexity in the nonlinear program \eqref{e:DCMFGb}, which leads to structure for the optimal solution in \Cref{t:opt1}.
+Properties of the dual surveyed in \Cref{t:dualFunctional} lead to computational techniques for this new class of optimal control formulations; see \Cref{p:algo} and its corollary.
+The application of these techniques to the infinite-horizon setting in \Cref{s:IPD-Q} is novel, and the main results surveyed there are new.

+Portions of the results reported here were summarized in the conference article \cite{cambusjimey19}.
+In this preliminary work, the transition matrix $T_k$ was assumed \textit{deterministic}, so that all randomness arose from the randomized policy.
+All of the results in this paper allow for general Markovian dynamics.

+Extensions to resource allocation are summarized in \cite{cambusmey20}.
+More on these topics may be found in the first author's PhD dissertation \cite{NeilCammardellaThesis21}.

-The remainder of this paper is organized as follows: \Cref{s:klq} describes a relaxation technique motivated by the desire to reduce computational complexity, along with a full analysis of the convex program \eqref{e:primal} and its relaxation.
-It is shown that computation of the optimal policy $\{\phi_k^*\}$ reduces to maximization of a convex function $\varphi^*\colon\Re^N\to\Re$, where the integer $N$ is a parameter in the relaxation.
-Contained in \Cref{s:alg} are formulae for the derivatives of $\varphi^*$, and results from numerical experiments are collected together in \Cref{s:num}.
+\wham{Organization} The remainder of this paper is organized as follows: \Cref{s:klq} describes a relaxation technique motivated by the desire to reduce computational complexity, along with a full analysis of the convex program \eqref{e:primal} and its dual. \Cref{s:IPD-Q} contains extensions to the infinite-horizon setting.
+Results from numerical experiments are collected together in \Cref{s:num}.
 Conclusions and directions for future research are contained in \Cref{s:conc}.